czbiohub-sf/ulc-malaria-scope/OS_instructions/RTC/RTC_setup.md

 Turn on wifi when it was previously off or reboot Pi.
 Both the system time and RTC time should be correct and can be verified by running `timedatectl`

-_NOTE: If you want to overwrite the RTC using the NTP time on the spot, run `sudo hwclock -w`._
+_NOTE: If you ever want to overwrite the RTC using the NTP time on the spot, run `sudo hwclock -w`._

 ## Supplementary info